 Before I went to Sweden, I wasn’t really sure what types of foods were popular there.
 I had my suspicions, involving Swedish meatballs and smoked salmon, but I wasn’t aware of the array of delicious foods to try in Sweden.
-After spending a few weeks in Stockholm and Skåne, the southernmost county in Sweden, tasting my way around the countryside, I now have a much better grasp on Swedish food.
+After spending a few weeks in Stockholm and Malmo, in the south of Sweden, tasting my way around the countryside, I now have a much better grasp on Swedish food.

 It is always my aim to try as many different foods as possible when I’m visiting a country that is new to me.
 One of the best ways to do that is to go on an organized food tour.
 The 5-hour food tour I went on with Food Tours Stockholm was a perfect way to become acquainted with a lot of foods I hadn’t tasted before.
 Another great way to find foods to try in Sweden is to take the advice of others who have already been there.